aaronlyy/python-windows-service-example/README.md

 # python-windows-service-example
-Example on how to create a windows service with python
+Example on how to create a windows service with Python

 # Install